mkeeter/fidget/README.md

 - `gui` is a minimal GUI for interactive exploration

-These are deliberately not published to [https://crates.io](crates.io), because they're both demo applications and not complete end-user tools.
+These are deliberately not published to [https://crates.io](crates.io), because they're demo applications and not complete end-user tools.

 ## Platforms
 At the moment, only macOS (AArch64) is fully supported.